opendatateam/udata/docs/development-environment.md

 ## Running the project for the first time

-You need to initialize some data before being able to use uData:
+You need to initialize some data before being able to use udata:

 ```shell
 # Initialize database, indexes...